joelhawksley/identity/talks/2021/slides.md

 ---

-^ Third January in a row at Boulder Ruby

-^ Going to build on previous talks

-^ Following a thread asking a simple question:
+# The Missing Abstraction

+^ But the biggest challenge has been a missing abstraction.

 ---

-# Abstractions

-^ How can we make Rails views a first-class abstraction?

----

 # Problem

-^ In general, most of our templates are built by copy-pasting chunks of ERB.
+^ In general, most of our templates are built by copy-pasting chunks of ERB from existing templates.

 ^ We have over 4500 templates in the GitHub codebase, largely built in this way.